INOpulse for PH-Sarc

-Bellerophon Therapeutics is developing the INOpulse delivery system for the treatment of patients with World Health Organization (WHO) Group 1 pulmonary arterial hypertension (PAH).
+Bellerophon Therapeutics is developing the INOpulse delivery system for the treatment of patients with pulmonary hypertension associated with sarcoidosis (PH-Sarc).

-Nitric oxide (NO) is normally produced in the blood vessel endothelium linings, working on the smooth muscle of the blood vessels to dilate or open the arteries.
+Nitric oxide is normally produced in the blood vessel endothelium linings, working on the smooth muscle of the blood vessels to dilate or open the arteries.
 When nitric oxide enters the smooth muscle cells, it directly activates a chemical called soluble guanylate cyclase (sGC) in these cells. sGC produces another substance called cyclic guanosine monophosphate (GMP).
-Cyclic GMP then causes the smooth muscle cells to relax, which in turn causes the blood vessels (arteries) to widen or dilate.
+Cyclic GMP then causes the smooth muscle cells to relax, which in turn causes the blood vessels (arteries) to widen or dilate also known as vasodilation.

 Find out more about this trial at clinicaltrials.gov.

 1. Preston IR, Klinger JR, Landzberg MJ, Houtchens J, Nelson D, Hill NS.
 Chest 2001; 120:866

 2. Patterson KC, Strek, MD.
 An Am Thorac Soc 2013; 10 (4):362-370